|

 • Extra containers for clean-up, sponges, rags, paper towels

-• Ample workspace for each participant (2/table)
+FOR REST OF WORKSHOP:• Ample workspace for each participant (2/table)

 • Communal cutting board, ruler and rotary cutter